 - Put a clean pad over the gap (from tongue side to cheek side) and bite down on it firmly for 10 to 15 minutes.

-Take the pad off and check whether the bleeding has stopped.
-If not, apply a fresh pad and contact your dentist at the practice.
+Remove the pad and check if the bleeding has stopped if not, apply a fresh pad and contact your dentist at the practice.